rasmuswz/e-mail-service/README.md

 <img alt="Dev logo" src="docs/images/devlogo.png" width="80px"/> Design
 ---
-This is a <b>full stack</b> implementation of e-mail service using several sending providers.
+This is a <b>full stack</b> implementation of an e-mail service using several sending providers.
 See the systems component diagram below.
 I provide a <b>web-mail front-end</b> with a back-end server <b>abstracting any number</b> of MTA-providers like MailGun, Mandrill, Amazon SeS and SMTP transports.
-![System Components Diagram](docs/SystemComponentDiagram.png "E-mail service - System components Diagram") An MTA-container runs with multiple MTA-provider-components inside to offers a <b>unified API</b> for <i>sending</i> and <i>receiving</i> emails.
-Also, it ensures reliability through fail-over if <i>any</i> MTA-provider should have a fall-out.
+![System Components Diagram](docs/SystemComponentDiagram.png "E-mail service - System components Diagram") An MTA-container runs with multiple MTA-provider-components inside to offer a <b>unified API</b> for <i>sending</i> and <i>receiving</i> emails.
+Also, it ensures reliability through fail-over if any MTA-provider should have a fall-out.
 Wrt. performance it can be optimized by providing a custom instance of the <b>Scheduler</b>-strategy interface; by default we provide an out of the Box Round Robin Scheduler.
 One could implement an adaptive scheduling strategy sending e-mails according to performance stats (e.g. slow MTAs gets scheduled less often).

 We provide a <b>Custom</b> provider for MailGun that is specialized towards using their comprehensive API